Neijiang Sichuan, China Travel Guide

 Always respect local customs and traditions, especially at religious sites (modest dress, quiet behavior).
 Be mindful of photography etiquette; ask permission for photos of individuals.
 Make an effort to learn some simple Mandarin phrases.

-Your journey through Sichuan and beyond can continue with these suggestions.
+Your journey through Sichuan and outside the area can continue with these ideas.

 Head to Chengdu for the Giant Panda Research Base, Leshan for the Giant Buddha, and Mount Emei for sacred and natural beauty.